Back to CapsNets Hub

 u_hat = torch.matmul(self.W, u).squeeze(-1)

-Broadcasting handles the batch dimension and the 10-class dimension simultaneously.
-The result is 1,152 prediction vectors of dimension 16 for each of 10 classes.
+Broadcasting handles the batch and 10-class dimensions in one shot.
+Result: 1,152 prediction vectors of dimension 16 for each of 10 classes.

 Dynamic Routing Implementation